 All entries must be submitted online only.
-An image can not be entered in more than one category, but a Storyboard image may also be entered in a single image category.
+An image cannot be entered in more than one category, but a Storyboard image may also be entered in a single image category.
 Photos must be in JPG file format, sRGB colour profile.
-File size of individual image should not exceed 2MB.
+The file size of the individual image should not exceed 2MB.
 The dimensions of photos must not exceed 1920 pixels and have 72dpi resolution.
 The evaluation of the photos will be made by jurors in Full HD screens.
 Works entirely created by computer, photomontages, photos with signatures or watermarks are not allowed.

 Free participant's choice.
 Maximum 30 characters allowed.
 Please do not use invalid characters such us?/ : ? * " < > | ' #.
 All information will be collected from the online entry system and the name of the image will be automatically displayed with the photo.

 Each participant owns the copyright of the submitted images.
-The participant certifies the work as its own.
-The entrant allows the contest organizers to use, free of charge, the entered images for promotional purposes related to the photo contest, as catalogue, calendar and website, unless specifically stated otherwise on the registration form by the participant.
-No photographs entered for Siena International Photo Awards will be offered for sale or used by any of the Siena International Photo Awards sponsors for any commercial or other purpose other than for the marketing of Siena International Photo Awards, the competition and/or the exhibition and catalogue without the approval of the photographer.
+The participant certifies the work as his or her own.
+The entrant allows the contest organizers to use, free of charge, the entered images for promotional purposes related to the photo contest, as a catalogue, calendar, and website, unless specifically stated otherwise on the registration form by the participant.
+No photographs entered for Siena International Photo Awards will be offered for sale or used by any of the Siena International Photo Awards sponsors for any commercial or other purposes other than for the marketing of Siena International Photo Awards, the competition, and/or the exhibition and catalogue without the approval of the photographer.

-Each participant is personally responsible for the images submitted to the contest and what it has been declared on the entry form.
-Participant also authorizes the publication and the images, in different size too if necessary, exclusively for matters related to the exhibition, for teaching, cultural or no-profit purposes.
+Each participant is personally responsible for the images submitted to the contest and what has been declared on the entry form.
+The participant also authorizes the publication and the images, in a different size if necessary, exclusively for matters related to the exhibition, and for teaching, cultural, or non-profit purposes.

-An entry may be rejected by the Organising Committee if it does not conform to Contest rules and conditions.
+An entry may be rejected by the Organizing Committee if it does not conform to Contest rules and conditions.

-You may use digital post processing to optimise an image, and you may crop a little an image but you are not permitted to add or remove key elements of the composition.
+You may use digital post-processing to optimize an image, and you may crop images slightly, but you are not permitted to add or remove key elements of the composition.
 Brightness, contrast, colour balance can all be adjusted.
 Dust spots, minor elements, etc. can be retouched.
 Images can be sharpened before printing.
-Post processing which could realistically be achieved in a darkroom will be accepted but jurors have the discretion to reject any entry which has been, in their opinion, over-manipulated, removing the integrity of the original image.
+Post-processing, which could realistically be achieved in a darkroom will be accepted but jurors have the discretion to reject any entry which has been, in their opinion, over-manipulated and therefore removing the integrity of the original image.
 Participants who will be listed in the final round are requested to submit the RAW/original camera files of their photographs in Nomination.
-All kind of editing, digital blending, layering are allowed only in the Open Color and Open Monochrome categories.
+All kinds of editing, digital blending, and layering are allowed only in the "Architecture & Urban Spaces" category.

-All participants will receive a report card via e-mail with entries scores.
+All participants will receive a report card via e-mail with entry scores.
 All results will also be published on the website of the competition.

-Each entrant will receive free of charge a best quality digital catalogue of all awarded works.
-On request you can also receive the printed catalogue.
+Each entrant will receive free of charge a best quality digital catalog of all awarded works.
+On request, entrants can also receive the printed catalogue.

 Submission of an entry implies the acceptance of all Siena International Photo Awards rules and conditions.

-The awarded and finalist images will be published on the competition's website and showcased in a collective exhibition during Siena International Photo Awards Festival 2018.
-In addition some of the entries can also be selected to be exhibited in Italy and abroad.
-At the end of the exhibition cycle photo prints on display will be sold in a charity public auction in aid of a project of solidarity.
+The awarded and finalist images will be published on the competition's website and showcased in a collective exhibition during Siena International Photo Awards Festival 2020.
+In addition, some of the entries can also be selected to be exhibited in Italy and abroad.
+At the end of the exhibition cycle, photo prints on display will be sold in a public charity auction in support of a project of solidarity.

-By filling the entry form, all authors automatically accept what is established by Italian Privacy law D.lgs 196/2003 and the following updates (D.lgs 69/2012).
-Participants allow the use of their personal data that the Organising Committee necessitate for the contest or for legal and associative reasons.
-Personal data will also be used by the Organising Committee to diffuse contest results and information about future contests.
+By filling out the entry form, all authors automatically accept what is established by Italian Privacy law D.lgs 196/2003 and the following updates and by European General Data Protection Regulation (GDPR).
+Participants allow the use of their personal data that the Organising Committee necessitates for the contest or for legal and associative reasons.
+Personal data will also be used by the Organizing Committee to diffuse contest results and information about future contests.

 Tel.: +39 335-6816777